Where is the Santiago Canyon College Veteran Services Office located?

 The U.S. Department of Veteran Affairs (VA) is a federal institution that provides and regulates veteran benefits, including educational benefits.
+The VA determines a student's eligibility for educational benefits.
 The GI Bill Regional Processing Center is responsible for processing your education benefits.
 Questions regarding benefits or payments must be directed to the VA.
-The VSO is not involved in the processing and payment of benefits.
+The VSO is not involved in the processing of VA benefit payment.

 The VSO is a student services office that acts as a liaison between the student and the VA.
-The VSO assists veteran students the application for educational benefits.
-The VSO’s Certifying Official certifies your courses with the VA.
-If you have any questions regarding the courses you are certified for, please contact the VSO.
+In addition to assisting veteran students with the application for educational benefits, the VSO can connect students with on and off campus resources to assist with the transition into the college life.
+The VSO's Certifying Official certifies your courses with the VA for processing.
+If you have any questions regarding the courses you are certified for or any resources to assist you with your education, please contact the VSO.

 What Chapter am I?

 Please visit the GI Bill website to determine which educational benefit is best for you before you apply.